 There are plenty of examples of archaic society rules in Bridgerton, but perhaps none so ridiculous as this.
 In Regency era England, a woman's reputation could be utterly destroyed simply by being seen alone with a man she didn't know.

 Though in the series Daphne (Phoebe Dynevor) and Simon (Rege Jean Page) get caught making out — which leads to their forced betrothal — even walking alone in a public place without a chaperone would see women become used goods in the eyes of London society at the time.
-There were apparently two exceptions to this rule: if a woman was simply on a walk around her local area, she may be excused, though that action would still spark the rumor mill.
+There were apparently two exceptions to this rule: if a woman was simply on a walk around her local area, she may be excused, though that action would still spark the rumour mill.
 Or, if she were on her way to church, she could be excused because of course godly women were good women.

 Daphne's Lack of Sexual Education